hannesdelbeke/brain/Unreal command browser.md

 - [[categorize]] commands, e.g. by team or feature
 - a [[cache]] with the most recently run commands
 - a [[search bar]] to search commands
+- support distributing a (preset) list of commands to your team or colleague

 ## console commands
 this python code prints all commands in the output log